Access and Control Technology

-AVFX specializes in making technology easy to access and control.
-That’s why we have invested in gesture and touch technology for a variety of screen sizes.
-Users can click, zoom and navigate through your content easily and naturally.
+AVFX specializes in making content easy to access and control.
+That’s why we have invested in gesture and touch technology to complement our display technology.
+Our Media Production Group offers custom applications and content production.

-Users can navigate through menus and screens using their hands instead of a mouse.
+Users can navigate through menus and screens using their hands or their eyes instead of a mouse.
 In photo applications, users can pinch their fingers to zoom in and twist their fingers to rotate images.
 In catalog-type programs, users can brush their fingers across the display to move from one item to the next.
+In augmented reality (AP) applications they can navigate with their eyes (see HoloLens application).

-With specifically developed multi-touch programs, the sky is the limit in terms of the interactivity brought to your message.
-While many associate this type of touch technology with games, there are a myriad of ways developers can make your company’s messages, collateral and products more interesting to navigate by developing them into a program with multi-touch control.
+With specifically developed interactive programs, the sky is the limit in terms of the engagement brought to your message.
+While many associate this type of touch technology with games, there are a myriad of ways developers can make your company’s messages, collateral and products more interesting to navigate by making them interactive.

 Three over three 55in. transparent OLED screens with Microsoft Kinect gesture control.